Organizers

 Tobias Bahr

-Exploring Information Encoding Modeling Across Domains in Computer Science Education (Work in Progress) (Work-in-Progress Paper)
+Exploring Information Encoding Modeling Across Domains in Computer Science Education (Work-in-Progress Paper)

 Heike Buttke and Johannes Krugel